 You can distribute the server across various data centres.
 They should constitute a good load balancing system.
 The data centres can be situated in different places or even in different countries.

-In this scenario, make sure that all the data centres are in a connection with different networks.
+In this scenario, make sure that all the data centres are in a connection to different networks.
 Moreover, if the servers are placed in different parts of the country or world, it gets tough for the hacker or the attacker to hit more parts of the server.

 This results in saving the other parts of the servers.
 Even there is a possibility that the other parts might be able to handle that distributed traffic.